-Confusion, speculation in Iran after twin blasts kill more than 80 people
+Iran holds day of mourning after twin blasts kill more than 80 people

 More than 280 people were wounded in Wednesday’s attacks, with 195 still in hospital.

+The ISIL (ISIS) armed group claimed responsibility for the bombings in a statement on Thursday.

+The group said on its official Telegram channel that two of its members “activated their explosives vests” at the gathering near Soleimani’s grave.

-There has been no claim of responsibility for what appeared to be the deadliest attack to target Iran since its 1979 Islamic revolution.
+It was the deadliest attack to target Iran since its 1979 Islamic revolution.

 The blasts struck minutes apart, shaking Kerman, about 820km (510 miles) southeast of the capital, Tehran.
 The second blast sent shrapnel into a screaming crowd fleeing the first explosion.